Learning a convex cost-to-go for single step model predictive control: Problem formulation

-Often ${\mathcal{V}}(x)$ is strictly convex , e.g. if $l_k$ and $V_t$ chosen as in \eqref{eqn quadratic-costs}.
-However, $\hat{\mathcal{V}}(x)$ may not be strictly convex resulting in the minimiser of \eqref{eqn 1stage-mpc} not being unique.
-Indeed, if the training objective is the squared error then this is not unlikely.
+To simplify the notation in this section we use $\mathcal{V}(x)$ to denote $\mathcal{V}_{N-1}(x)$.
+Often ${\mathcal{V}}(x)$ is strictly convex , e.g. if $l_k$ and $V_t$ chosen as in \eqref{cnv-cost-eqnquadratic-costs}.
+However, the surrogate $\hat{\mathcal{V}}(x)$ may not be strictly convex resulting in the minimiser of \eqref{cnv-cost-eqn1stage-mpc} not being unique if the stage cost, $l$, is not strictly convex.
 This (unwanted) behaviour is typified by \figref{fig:non-unique-min} where a convex approximator approximates the region around the minimum by a line.
-If \eqref{eqn 1stage-mpc} has a non-unique minimum, then this implies that the controller using this approximation will show poor performance close to the origin.
+If \eqref{cnv-cost-eqn1stage-mpc} has a non-unique minimum, then this implies that the controller using this approximation will show poor performance close to the origin and that the system may not be closed-loop stable.

-Neither of the convex surrogates described previously meets the sufficient condition for being strictly convex.
-However, as the sum of a convex function and a strictly convex function is strictly convex, and most often the stage and terminal cost are quadratic functions we consider the surrogate:
+To avoid this unwanted behaviour we can select $\hat{\mathcal{V}}$ as the sum of a convex term and a strictly convex term, e.g.